fanatII1/Crypto-App/README.md

  ## Launch
  To run this project, just clone this repo onto your local computer using `npm clone` And then run `npm start`.
+ Optionally, you can view the live demo here: [https://crypto-fanatii-app.herokuapp.com/](Live Demo)